 Figure 2.
 Average daily maximum temperature for the years 2011-2020 in Huston County, MN and Collin County, TX.
 The bars above plot indicate the duration of the growing season or the periods at which temperatures are consecutively above 32°F (0°C).

-We collected plants by removing rhizomes of at least 10 cm from individual plants in the field and placing them in ziplock bags.
+We collected plants by removing rhizomes of at least 10 cm from mature plants in the field and placing them in ziplock bags.
 We assumed that each rhizome represented a unique genotype (genet) because we maintained an interval of at least 1 meter between collections.
 The number of rhizomes (genets) collected at each population were as follows: Prairie Island (n= 29); Frontenac (n= 13); Oil Patch (n= 9); Reserve (n= 6); and Cemetery (n= 11).

 The field-collected rhizomes were shipped to Fargo, ND, and stored in a 4°C refrigerator prior to a growth and dormancy period to establish an experimental population.
 After one to several weeks in the refrigerator, the rhizomes were potted in one-gallon containers with a standard potting mix, allowing above and belowground material to grow for several months in a greenhouse.
 The above ground material was then cut, and the pots were again stored in a 4°C refrigerator to induce a period of dormancy.